Lovech

 Covered Bridge, Lovech

-The Covered bridge in the town of Lovech is one of the town’s symbols and among the most visited local attractions.
+Covered bridge, Lovech The Lovech covered bridge is one of the town’s symbols and one of the region’s most popular attractions.

 Hisarya Fortress, Lovech